Scheduled MonumentsWalesPont y Pair

 What is Pont y Pair?

-Pont y Pair is a medieval stone bridge spanning the River Conwy at Conwy in Wales, dating from the fourteenth century.
+Pont y Pair is a medieval stone bridge crossing the River Conwy at Conwy in North Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CN032.

 What period does Pont y Pair date from?

 Pont y Pair dates from the medieval period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Pont y Pair?